Only this pageAll pages

 PowerOn diagnostics

 Plus / Continuous Development • Natively you have the ability to validate your PowerOn but this only identifies the breaking change starting at the top of the file.
-We've introduced diagnostics that will holistically display errors and warnings for your PowerOn for things like undefined or unused variables and even syntax issues.
+The Libum Semantic Analyzer adds realtime diagnostics for undefined and unused variables, syntax errors, data type mismatches, constant reassignment, expression validation, division by zero, dead branches, non-exhaustive conditional paths, field validation, function validation, and FMPERFORM / TRANPERFORM statement validation.

 Direct integration to Symitar (HTTPs)